Briefpoint

 3. Legal Document Automation

 Legal document automation revolves around generative artificial intelligence (AI).
-This subtype of legal AI is designed to automatically draft various legal documents, such as contracts and discovery documents, to cut down manual processes involved in document generation.
+This AI-powered subtype of legal tech is designed to automatically draft various legal documents, such as contracts and discovery documents, to cut down the manual processes involved in document generation.

 These are the documents that legal professionals usually automate: